ceph/ceph-build/README.rst

 Any script in the top level of this repo is now deprecated and should be moved to follow the structure of the Jenkins Job Builder project.

+Any jobs removed from this repo will be automatically deleted by JJB.

 Enforcement
 -----------
 The rules and structure for the builds are *strictly* enforced.
 If the